ropensci/roweb3/content/blog/2023-07-21-champions-program-training/index.md

 Mentors gain mentoring skills during this training and orientation (active listening, effective questioning, and giving feedback).
 They receive resources for their mentoring roles, such as the Mentors Guidelines, Meeting Templates, and details of the logistics of the champions program.

-This training was developed for the Champion Program, taught by [Yani Bellini Saibene](/author/yanina-bellini-saibene/), and all mentors must complete it.
+This training was developed for the Champion Program, taught by [Yanina Bellini Saibene](/author/yanina-bellini-saibene/), and all mentors must complete it.

 In addition mentors are invited to all the training offered to champions as an optional activity.